clay-town/dotfiles/README.md

-## Starting Ritual ##
+## My collection of dotfiles ##

-Project start ritual for speed, power and profit
+For favorable configurations to my shell